-The Mosakowski and Marsh Institutes are launching a new summer internship program for undergraduates at the National Oceanic and Atmospheric Administration.
-The NOAA Internships will place Clark students in exciting, hands-on projects at locations around the United States.
+The Mosakowski and Marsh Institutes have launched a new summer internship program for undergraduates at the National Oceanic and Atmospheric Administration.
+The NOAA Internships have placed Clark students in exciting, hands-on projects at locations around the United States.

 Students from a wide range of majors will have the chance to learn from working scientists and policy experts at one of America's leading public scientific institutions.
 The interns will also be mentored by Clark faculty to maximize the connections between their internship experiences and their academic programs.

 The following four students have been selected for the program, which awards summer research stipends of $4000 per student.

 Lucas Earl, '14 is a Geography major who will work on the project, Land-based Influences on the Ecology of Coastal Freshwater and Marine Ecosystems in Puget Sound, WA.
 His Clark faculty mentor is Professor Christopher Williams from the Geography Department.

 Faye Harwell, '15 is a Biology major whose NOAA project will be Coastal Ecology Research Supporting Ecosystem-Based Management, Wells, ME.
 Professor Deb Robertson of the Biology Department will serve as Faye's faculty mentor.